lukasturcani/stk-vis/readme.rst

 databases either, as they can deposit molecules and their properties into them with one very simple Python function.

-In fact, any time you are dealing with lots of molecules, and lots of molecular files, it is probably a good idea to switch to using a database, whether you are working as an individual or not.
+In fact, any time you are dealing with lots of molecules, or lots of molecular files, it is probably a good idea to switch to using a database, whether you are working as an individual or not.
 This keeps all your data easy to access and organized.